Sydney-based Point Hacks reader Bevan Smith is an avid traveller and well-versed frequent flyer.

 I could not afford to travel so extensively and so frequently unless I used points.
 The retail value of my itinerary runs at over $21,000 plus taxes per person, and this is where Qantas’ oneworld Classic Flight Reward comes in handy, allowing you to mix and match oneworld airlines across multi-stop itineraries.

 My friends constantly ask ‘How do you do this?’, generally with a tone of disbelief.
 The answer is: ‘easy, but…’

 I operate a small business, so have the huge benefit of paying tax using a credit card (including the GST I collect on behalf of the Australian Tax Office).
 This is gradually getting more difficult as the card providers continue to wind back from paying points on government transactions.

-In the future, I will redeem Cathay Pacific Asia Miles to secure itineraries like this, as it works out cheaper (more on this in Part 2).
+In the future, I will redeem Cathay Pacific Asia Miles to secure itineraries like this, as it works out cheaper.

 I also picked up a big credit card sign-up bonus by upgrading my David Jones American Express card to an American Express Platinum Card.
 The latter is, along with the Business version of the card, the only American Express card that allows you to transfer your American Express Membership Rewards points to Qantas Points.

 Like George Clooney says in Up in The Air, ‘I don’t spend a cent unless it profits my frequent flyer account.’

 How I booked my oneworld Classic Flight Reward

 Bevan teaches us that it takes a lot of planning, patience and practice to book your dream trip.